Error-331/code_tests/docs/bible/links.md

 Persistent Prayer - October 4 (Be persistent in your prayer, never be discouraged; God is faithful; Push until you give birth to your requests of your Father);

 Prayer`s Qualifications - October 5 (Our requests must be without a sinful motive; aAk in faith; Exercise importunity);

+The Shadow - October 6 (We are to approach Him in the shadow of the cross, knowing that He will never deceive us.
+Ever);